aibolem/RAMDanceToolkitwiki/How-to-create-Scene.md

 			sceneManager.addScene(&myScene);
 		}

+then, you can see and select your scene on the GUI when you run the app.

 You can write your openFrameworks code for scenes, as well as other methods which work with ramBaseApp.
 These methods are explained in [RAM API Reference Core](RAM-API-Reference-Core). and also please check [openFrameworks website](http://www.openframeworks.cc/).